konsensusnetwork/TGB_NL/_1.translation/TGB_NL_P1.md

 [86]: ​Friedrich A. Hayek, 'Can We Still Avoid Inflation?' in The Austrian Theory of the Trade Cycle and Other Essays, ed.
 Richard M. Ebeling: 101.

-[87]: ​Mark Blaug, Economic Theory in Retrospect, 4th edition , 20--23.
+[87]: ​Mark Blaug, Economic Theory in Retrospect, 4th edition, 20--23.

 [88]: ​Hayek, Prices and Production, 203.

 [89]: ​Hayek, 'Can We Still Avoid Inflation?'
 108.

-[90]: Friedrich A. Hayek, Denationalisation of Money , 89.
+[90]: Friedrich A. Hayek, Denationalisation of Money, 89.

 [91]: ​Hayek, Denationalisation of Money, 91.

-[92]: ​Friedrich A. Hayek, Denationalisation of Money: The Argument Refined , 13.
+[92]: ​Friedrich A. Hayek, Denationalisation of Money: The Argument Refined, 13.

 [93]: Opnieuw gepubliceerd in Friedrich A. Hayek, Choice in Currency: A Way to Stop Inflation.